TritonDataCenter/triton/README.md

 for per-repo exceptions to the default rules.

-## Design principles
+## Design Principles

-SmartDataCenter is very opinionated about how to architect a cloud.
-These opinions are the result of many years of deploying and debugging the Joyent Public Cloud (JPC).
-Design principles include the following:
+SmartDataCenter's architect is the result of many years of deploying and debugging Joyent's public cloud.
+Design principles include:

+* A VM's normal operation should rely as little as possible on SDC services.
 * A VM's primary storage should be a local disk, not over the network - this avoids difficult to debug performance pathologies.
-* Communication between internal APIs should occur in its own control plane (network) that is separate from the customer networks.
-Avoid communicating over the open Internet if possible.
+* Communication between internal APIs should occur in its own control plane (network).
-* A provisioned VM should rely as little as possible on SDC services outside of the operating system for its normal operation.

 The goals behind the design of SDC services include: